kaben/irrealis_orm/README.md

 irrealis_orm
 ============

-Tool to quickly setup SQLAlchemy object relation mappings
+Tool to quickly setup SQLAlchemy object relation mappings that uses reflection to autoload table information from existing databases.